justin-hackin/svg-widgets-monorepo/README.md

 Pushing code to the branch `web-deploy` will cause DigitalOcean App Platform to fetch the code from the branch and re-deploy.

 ## Author's note

 These designs are a labor of love for symmetry and craft developed over many years of play and toil.
 I offer them in the spirit of generosity and mutual care.
 It would bring me joy to see these manifestations spread with these intentions preserved.
-Conversely, it would pain me to see these designs exploited for mere commercial gain.
-Please respect the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license under which the resultant content is under.
-If you would like to use these works to raise awareness or funds in the interests of the well-being of humanity, please gain consent first and respect the author's discretion.
+Please respect the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license under which the resultant content is under or please reach out if you would like to be granted further rights to use these designs.
+Collaborators are welcomed.